631

 2 RESEARCH QUESTIONS

-in developing technology between technical artifacts
+developing technology between technical artifacts and

-and human practices and to understand its socio-
+human practices and to understand its socio-technical

-democratic intervention in Blue Denmark’s
+intervention in Blue Denmark’s technology.
+In other

-democratizing the system of technological
+system of technological development underpinning

-development in Blue Denmark?
+sustainable development in Blue Denmark?

 Figure 1 is to illustrate the research question.
 On